Eedvard/PWP/README.md

 * Student 2.
 Eetu Haapamäki <eetu.haapamaki@gmail.com>
 * Student 3.
 Samuli Helttunen <samuli.helttunen@gmail.com>

 Following commands will create the database and fill it with example data.
+All the necessary files are found on the requirements.txt file.
 ```python
 from app import db